gitlabhq/gitlabhq/doc/install/aws/index.md

        [Storage for Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html).

 1. The rest of the settings on this page request a DB isntance identifier, username and a master password.
-We've chosen to use `gitlab-ha`, `gitlab` and a very secure password respectively.
+We've chosen to use `gitlab-db-ha`, `gitlab` and a very secure password respectively.
 Keep these in hand for later.
 1. Click on **Next** to proceed to the advanced settings.
 1. Make sure to choose our gitlab VPC, our subnet group, set public accessibility to